jp-um/data_storage_workshop/README.md

 your browser (ctrl-click will open a browser automatically).

-## Important Limitation
+## Limitations

-The databases we run within the container have no volume mounted.
-This means that all data created during our exercises is stored in the container which gets reset when you reinitialize the container.
-If you want your data to persist, you have to mount volumes (on your Ubuntu installation) and use these as the data dir of the NoSQL engine.
+The databases we run within the containers have no volume mounted (from Ubuntu).
+This means that all data created during our exercises is stored in the container which gets lost when you stop running the container.
+If you want your data to persist, you have to mount volumes (on your Ubuntu installation) and use these as the data directory of the NoSQL engine.

 Changes to the jupyter notebooks will, however, be persisted as these are mounted from your own local directory.

 ## When you are done